-PlanetVac: A Two-Step Regolith Sampling System
+PlanetVac: A Planetary Surface Sampling System

 Our PlanetVac development partner, Honeybee Robotics is no stranger to planetary exploration.
 They built the rock abrasion tool (RAT) for the Mars Exploration Rovers, the scoop for the Phoenix lander, and the brush and portions of the sampling system for MSL Curiosity.
 Their expertise makes them world leaders in sample manipulation, on Mars in particular, and we think they’ve come up with a worthy idea in PlanetVac.

 Honeybee’s initial tests, conducted on reduced gravity flights and in vacuum chambers, demonstrated amazing sampling efficiency.
 However, no one has performed an end-to-end test under analog conditions.
 That is what Honeybee, with The Planetary Society, plan to do, building a prototype of PlanetVac by constructing the base of a landing vehicle with a PlanetVac system.
 Then, the prototype will be tested in Honeybee's 3.5m vacuum chamber using drop testing under Mars atmospheric conditions and lunar/asteroid vacuum conditions.